Part Time Crime Victim Advocate

-- Identify victims and initiate contact upon receipt of incident reports, daily jail list, or Court Calendars in compliance with the Georgia Crime Victims' Bill of Rights, and as early in the process as possible.
+- Identify victims and initiate contact upon receipt of incident reports, daily jail list, or Court Calendars in compliance with the Georgia Crime Victims' Bill of Rights.

 - Contact victims of crime through phone or mail concerning court cases and victim rights.
 Assess needs, make referrals or discuss court proceedings.

-- Meet with victims of crime who present in the Solicitor’s Office.
+- Meet with victims of crime who present in the District Attorney's Office or the Juvenile Court ADAs Office.

-- Serve as liaison between victims and investigators, Solicitor’s staff and attorneys and court personnel.
+- Serve as liaison between victims and investigators, district attorney staff and attorneys and court personnel.